 MERC training — and the associated early re-entry placard — first requires participants to complete a free online class designed by the Federal Emergency Management Agency.
 The class is available anytime online.

 Once the FEMA course is complete, participants must complete 16 hours of in-person classroom training offered over two days at various times and locations throughout the Keys.
 The online FEMA course is a prerequisite for the in-person training.
-The third phase of hands-on training includes four hours of practical skills and exercises in first aid and fire safety, Koch said.
+The third phase of hands-on training includes four hours of practical skills and exercises in first aid and fire safety.

 In addition to MERC, local residents can also obtain training through the Community Emergency Response Team program to be prepared for emergency situations and assist first responders.
 Citizen volunteers can go through the CERT training with Monroe County, Islamorada Fire Rescue and Emergency Management Department and Key West Fire Rescue and Emergency Management Department.